sudhanshuraheja/golem/README.md

 - [x] Define variables to be used in recipes
 - [x] Create system level recipes
 - [ ] Native recipe to setup docker
-- [ ] Native recipe to setup nomad
+- [ ] Native recipe to setup nomad without consul
 - [ ] Native recipe to setup consul
 - [ ] Native recipe to setup postgres with nomad
 - [ ] Native recipe to setup redis with nomad